jdesclodure/quickcharts/README.md

 ## Automatic updates of the webpage

-The webpage [https://jdesclodure.github.io/quickcharts/](https://jdesclodure.github.io/quickcharts/) is automatically updated on the 5th, 15th and 20th of each month.
+The webpage [https://jdesclodure.github.io/quickcharts/](https://jdesclodure.github.io/quickcharts/) is automatically updated (once) between the 20th and the end of each month.

 ## Contributing